w3f/General-Grants-Program/grants/grant_application_template.md

 Please provide the name and registered address of the legal entity executing the project.
 These details can also be shared privately via the Google Form used for your application.

 ## Team's experience
 Please describe the team's relevant experience.
 If the project involves development work, then we'd appreciated if you can single out a few interesting code commits made by team members on their past projects.
-We'll glance at whole repositories too, but not if they contain many vendored dependnecies, which often makes commits easier.
+We'll glance at whole repositories too, but not if they contain many vendored dependencies, which often makes commits easier.

 ## Team Code Repos
 * https://github.com/<your_repo_1>